-The City subsidizes between 20% and 80% of the projected medical premium for retirees and a lesser portion for dependents and surviving spouses depending on years of service at retirement.
+The City subsidizes between 16% and 80% of the projected medical premium for retirees and a lesser portion for dependents and surviving spouses depending on years of service at retirement.
 The retiree must pay the unsubsidized portion of the premium.
 Both the City and retirees' estimated premiums are deposited in the Employee Benefits Fund, which pays actual claims for medical and prescription drugs and 100% of the retiree's basic life insurance premium.
 The cost of coverage above the \$1,000 level for life insurance premium is paid by the retiree.
 Group dental and vision coverage is available to retirees and their eligible dependents.
 The retiree pays the full cost of the dental and vision premium.

 The City does not accumulate assets in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
 The City funds its OPEB liabilities on a pay-as-you-go basis.
-The estimated pay-as-you-go cost of providing medical and life benefits was \$44.1 million in fiscal year 2019 and \$43.14 million in fiscal year 2018.
+The pay-as-you-go cost of providing medical and life benefits was \$47.8 million in fiscal year 2020 and \$44.1 million in fiscal year 2019.

-The City commissions a biennial actuarial valuation of its OPEB liability.
-As of the most recent December 31, 2019 actuarial valuation date, the City's total OPEB liability increased to \$3.5 billion from \$2.4 billion as of the prior valuation date of December 31, 2017.
-The increase in the total OPEB liability was attributable to several assumption changes including primarily a reduction in the assumed discount rate (to 2.74% from 4.10%, based on the Bond Buyer US Weekly Yields General Obligation Bond Index as of the measurement date), an increase in the average mortality rate for policy system retirees, increased service costs and changes to certain demographics assumptions (trend rates, enrollment for retirees and spouses).
+The City commissions a biennial actuarial valuation of its OPEB liability with a roll-forward prepared in the year in which there is no formal valuation.
+As of the most recent December 31, 2020 actuarial valuation date (roll-forward), the City's total OPEB liability increased to \$4.3 billion from \$3.5 billion as of the actuarial valuation measured as of December 31, 2019.
+The increase in the total OPEB liability was attributable to several assumption changes.
+The primary factor was a reduction in the assumed discount rate (to 2.12% from 2.74%, based on the Bond Buyer US Weekly Yields 20 General Obligation Bond Index as of the measurement date) as required by GASB guidance.
+In addition, changes to COAERS and the Fire Fighters' Retirement Fund assumptions such as new mortality tables and changes to certain demographics assumptions (trend rates, retirement rates, enrollment for retirees and spouses, etc.) contributed to the increase.